-We've teamed up with Jenna Hope, our expert child nutritionist who helps us create our most loved nutrient-dense dishes for babies and toddlers.
+We've teamed up with Jenna Hope, our expert child nutritionist, who helps us create our most loved nutrient-dense, organic dishes for babies and toddlers.

 Today we're focusing on iron.